 - Get familiar with the basics.
 Power electronics is mostly studied by electrical engineering students.
 Learn about the basic components of this major like rectifiers, inverters, and MOSFET.

 - Choose a top college.
 If you want to study this subject full-time, then college is the best option.
 At school, you will study the basics while also learning about subjects related to power electronics.
 You can also network at university and have better opportunities to be placed at a good company.
+Of course, choosing to pursue a master’s degree in electrical engineering will always set you apart from the competition.

 - Opt for an extra course.
 For students who want additional resources outside of their program, taking an online or in-person course is a great option.
 There are plenty of certified courses available that can add significant weight to your portfolio.